mmalc/iDAAS/IntegrationStandardsSupported.md

 |<a href="https://www.hl7.org/fhir/testreport.html" target="_blank">Test Report</a> |

 ### FHIR Server
-This includes comprehensive FHIR transaction processing requirements including detailed parsing capabilities for growth and extensibility.
-Also, we wanted to ensure we could support multiple third party vendor based FHIR conformance servers, so we are implementing this in a repeatable manner.
+A FHIR Server is not required for our implementation or CMS compliance; however, these servers can help organizations with capabilities they might need.
+The iDAAS Connect component is designed to connect to multiple vendor implementations of FHIR servers in a repeatable manner.